01 of 07

 04 of 07

-Sizing the Loop side of the Clasp
+Sizing the Loop Side of the Clasp

-The most important step of a bead and loop clasp is making sure the loop is the correct size!
+The most critical step of a bead and loop clasp is making sure the loop is the correct size!
 It needs to be just large enough to slide over the bead or button easily, but small enough so it cannot slip out on its own.

 Pick up as many beads as you think will fit over your bead and make them into a loop by stitching back through the base bead.Continue to 5 of 7 below.